Wildlife experience extraordinaire in Puerto Maldonado, Amazonas

 Kayaking, rafting, canyoning, ziplines, hiking and horseback riding in Banos Agua Santa

-Kayaking, rafting, canyoning, ziplines, hiking and horseback riding in Banos Back on the Ecuadorian mainland after our amazing experiences in Galapagos it was time to head to the adventure capital Banos de agua santa for a week of adrenalin overload.
+Kayaking, rafting, canyoning, ziplines, hiking and horseback riding in Banos Back on the Ecuadorian mainland after our amazing experiences in Galapagos it was time to head to the adventure capital Banos de Agua Santa for a week of adrenaline overload.
 Rain, mudslides and being the ...

 Santa Cruz: Hammerheads, Las Grietas and the Bellavista Beach